Dog Gear Updated June 5, 2026

 What stands out

-• Screws apart, fills with kibble, dishwasher-safe: zero-friction routine
+• Screws apart, fills with kibble, dishwasher-safe: owners call it a zero-friction routine

-• One mechanism: food drops out of a hole.
-Geniuses solve it fast
+• One mechanism (food drops from a hole); owners say clever dogs solve it fast

 Outward Hound Hide N' Slide